j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 The loop in the code just creates a block of code that test each one of the last 16 doors appending to the payload.
 When the right one is found, the program jumps to the label `print_flag`, write the flag and exit successfully.
+The full solution code can be found at the end of this article.

 ## 3 - Bonus: Lazy CTF Player